 The carbon credits purchased by our customers for offsetting under FlyNeutral are retired or cancelled on a quarterly basis.

 Which registries is FlyNeutral using?

 What is the IHS Markit Environmental Registry?

-The IHS Markit Environmental Registry is the largest, global voluntary registry for carbon, water and biodiversity credits, measured by volume, number of environmental standards on the registry and number of customers.
+The IHS Markit Environmental Registry is the largest, global voluntary registry for carbon, water and biodiversity credits, based on volume, number of environmental standards on the registry and number of customers.
 It provides full tracking from issuance to transfer to retirement or cancellation for more than 250 million credits.

 When will the carbon credits under FlyNeutral be retired or cancelled?

 Best industry practice requires that carbon credits purchased for carbon offsetting be retired or cancelled within 12 months of the period being offset.
 To help support customers with this, retirements/cancellations of credits will occur on a batch basis every quarter.